wellcomecollection/docs/rfcs/049-catalogue-api-aggregations-modelling.md

 The ingestors would populate these `aggregatableValues` fields when it indexed a work.

 The API would aggregate over these fields specifically, and copy the values into the `data` field of our aggregation buckets.

+This would allow us to reduce the amount of model logic in the API, and would ensure a consistent rendering of values in aggregations and works.